andesfreedesign/CollisionDetector_FreeCAD/README.md

 https://github.com/JiriValasek/Animate

+Unfortunately he doesn't have time to dedicate to his development.

 I only modified a few lines of code to adapt the CollisionDetector tool to a macro, since I think it is a great tool, and I consider it essential to use it in any assembly workbench in FreeCAD.

 ### How to use